 The settlement announced two weeks ago in Keepseagle v.
 Vilsack should be understood in the context of this legal hothouse.
 The lead plaintiffs, George and Marilyn Keepseagle, a Sioux couple from Fort Yates, North Dakota near Bismarck, had sued (or is it Siouxed?) the Department of Agriculture in November 1999 so they could hold on to their ranch.
 Under threat of foreclosure, the couple sold 380 acres to make a payment on a loan that the USDA refused to renegotiate.
 Relegated to back burner status was the possibility that the Keepseagles’ default might have been due to poor business practices or insufficient credit history.
 Despite the department had not kept records of loan denials prior to 1989, the suit demanded relief for acts dating back to 1981.
 Even the USDA is tentative about the facts – note Secretary Vilsack’s telling phrase, “may have experienced,” in referring to plaintiffs’ claims of discrimination.

-As for the specifics of the settlement, unveiled in U.S. District Court for the District of Columbia before Judge Emmet Sullivan, the USDA will make available up to $680 million in damages to thousands of Native American and forgive up to $80 million in outstanding farm loans.
+As for specific of the settlement, unveiled in U.S. District Court for the District of Columbia before Judge Emmet Sullivan, the USDA will make available up to $680 million in damages to thousands of Native American and forgive up to $80 million in outstanding farm loans.
 Grand total: $760 million.
 Damages will be awarded through the kind of two-track arrangement specified in the original Pigford settlement.
 Additionally, the court-enforced pact will require the department to provide various services to Indian farmers that amount to affirmative action.
 These measures include a new 15-member advisory agency, the Native American Farmer and Rancher Council, to monitor progress.
 Eleven members would be Indians or representatives of Indian interests and the other four would be top USDA officials.
 In addition, the USDA also will create 10 to 15 regional offices providing education and technical assistance to Native American farmers, ranchers and advocates; systematically review farm loan policies so as to better benefit Native Americans; and create an Office of the Ombudsperson to address concerns of all “socially disadvantaged” farmers and ranchers.

 The settlement, in other words, is an egalitarian windfall.
 Lawyers for the plaintiffs, predictably, are all smiles.
 “The settlement marks a major turning point in the important relationship between Native Americans, our Nation’s first farmers and ranchers, and the USDA,” remarked lead attorney Joseph Sellers, partner at the Washington, D.C. litigation firm of Cohen, Milstein Sellers & Toll.
 “After three decades, Native Americans farmers and ranchers will receive the justice they deserve, and the USDA has committed to improving the farm loan system in ways that will aid Native Americans for generations to come.”
 Plaintiffs’ co-counsel David Frantz, a partner at Conlon, Frantz & Phelan, rhapsodized over the new 15-member oversight council: “While the damage awards and debt relief are vital elements of this settlement, the Native American Farmer and Rancher Council will help ensure that the reforms to USDA’s programs are lasting and that USDA honors the civil rights of Native Americans for years to come.”
 Translation: “We’ll be watching you.”